 Progress continues on waste diversion and reduction.
 Building on major gains made during the first few years of implementing waste diversion at all campuses, the college continues to focus strategically on areas for improvement.
 Faculty and staff in culinary programs, as well as the college’s food service providers, divert pre-consumer organic waste from kitchens and cafeteria food preparation areas.
 Previously, this material was heading to landfill sites.
 Future plans include examining the feasibility of launching post-consumer organic waste collection across the college.

-On the energy front, Georgian’s new Sadlon Centre for Health and Wellness, the largest building at the Barrie Campus, has been constructed to LEED standards, incorporating a variety of environmental technologies and energy efficient lighting.
+On the energy front, Georgian’s new Sadlon Health, Wellness and Sciences Centre, the largest building at the Barrie Campus, has been constructed to LEED standards, incorporating a variety of environmental technologies and energy efficient lighting.
 One innovative strategy uses rainwater collected on the roof and stored in underground tanks to water the surrounding landscape.
 No other water is used for irrigation around the new centre.